ae6rt/decap/README.md

 right based on your anticipated usage, which is related to how much Amazon will bill you for that usage.

-This an example, but it shows the highlights:
+This example shows the highlights:

 ```
 $ aws --profile <your AWS credentials profile> dynamodb describe-table --region us-west-1 --table-name aftomato-build-metadata